Sulcata Tortoise Lifespan: Here’s How Long They Live

 Updated on

-The Sulcata Tortoise, also known as the African Spurred Tortoise, is among the most popular tortoise to own as a pet.
-They are the largest mainland tortoises, reaching a whopping 100–150 pounds, and some may even reach 200 pounds.
+The sulcata tortoise, also known as the African spurred tortoise, is among the most popular tortoise kept as a pet.
+They are the largest mainland tortoises, with some individuals weighing over 100 kilograms (220 pounds).
 These amazing creatures have tan and brown shells and large scales.
-They are intelligent and curious with lively personalities, which are interesting characteristics for a tortoise that makes them a popular pet.
-However, with their large size, one must have a large space to accommodate this tortoise, as they spend a great deal of time grazing and are enormous.
+However, with their large space requirements and endangered status in the wild, their compatibility as a pet remains controversial.
+In addition, one must have a large space to accommodate this tortoise, as they spend a great deal of time grazing and are enormous.

-Let’s explore the Sulcata Tortoise lifespan and how to properly care for one.
+Let’s explore the sulcata tortoise lifespan and their care in captivity.

 Sulcata Tortoise Average Lifespan

-The average lifespan for these amazing tortoises in captivity ranges from 54–150 years.
+The average lifespan for these amazing tortoises in captivity ranges is around 40-50 years, with a confirmed record of an individual reaching 54.3 years.
 Needless to say, they are a lifelong commitment for someone considering owning one.
 Certain factors play a role in their longevity while in captivity, such as their diet, how much they’re fed, if they receive enough exercise and medical checkups, and so on.

 How Long Does the Sulcata Tortoise Live in the Wild?